btimby/uwsgi-chunked/README.rst

 Development
 -----------

+Issues and PRs welcome.
+This is a simple module that has no dependencies except that it only works when running under ``uwsgi``.
+When running under ``uwsgi`` a special module is available that provides the necessary api.

 You can run the demo application in docker with ``make run``.
 The demo application uses auto reloading to detect changes to the python modules.

 Tests require the demo application (running under ``uwsgi``) to function.
 Therefore, do ``make run`` in one terminal and ``make test`` in another.

+You can also test using curl with the ``make curl`` target (while the demo app is running).